 What Can I Drink Instead Of Coffee And Tea?

-The Candida Diet is quite a strict protocol, with a long list of foods that are forbidden.
+The Psoriasis Diet is quite a strict protocol, with a long list of foods that are forbidden.
 However dieters often complain that the hardest thing to give up is not the junk food, the fruit or the alcohol.
 What many people have the most trouble with is actually giving up their morning coffee.

-There are a number of reasons why you need to avoid coffee and tea while on the Candida Diet.
+There are a number of reasons why you need to avoid coffee and tea while on the Psoriasis Diet.
 Happily, there are also several very good alternatives that you can use to replace your caffeine hit.
 So read on for a few options that you can use to ease your way on to the diet.

 Why Those With Psoriasis Should Avoid Caffeine

 Firstly, caffeine drains your immune system by stressing your adrenal glands.
 Every time you drink coffee you are stimulating your adrenals to produce adrenaline.
 If you do this several times a day for a few years, your adrenals will get worn out and fatigued.
 When this happens, the adrenal glands fail to do their regular job properly, which is to regulate hormone levels in your body.
 This leads to symptoms like weight gain, mood disorders and disrupted sleep.
-Importantly, it also weakens your immune system response, which drops your defenses against Candida overgrowth.
+Importantly, it also weakens your immune system response, which drops your defences against Candida and bad bacterial overgrowth.

 Thirdly and lastly, coffee can also contain mold that can trigger an allergic reaction in those already suffering from Candida overgrowth.
 If you leave coffee beans out long enough, you will often see a light green or white moldy coating appear.
 This is trichoderma or one of a group of molds that frequently grows on coffee.
 Most teas also contain mold, so you need to be very careful which ones you choose.